cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 Regression testing

 :   \
-    Running test suites to ensure old bugs are re-introduced
+    Running test suites to ensure old bugs are not re-introduced

 System testing